aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/hasattributes/_index.md

 ---
 ## Node.HasAttributes method

-The hasAttributes() method of the [`Element`](../../element) interface returns a boolean value indicating whether the current element has any attributes or not.
+Returns whether this node (if it is an element) has any attributes

 ```csharp
 public virtual bool HasAttributes()